 - 1. Student attendance concerns are reviewed at an attendance review meeting. - 2.
 A decision is made at the review meeting whether intervention is warranted. - 3.
-If intervention is warranted, the attendance monitor team will contact the parent by letter. - a.
-Attendance Letter 1- First Notification @ 4 unexcused days and/or 12 tardies. - 4.
+If intervention is warranted, the attendance monitor team will contact the parent by letter. - 4.
 Review the student's attendance the following week. - 5.
 If improvement is made, no further interventions are necessary.